Internal brand Engagement means aligning and inspiring employees around a brand’s authentic and unique proposition.

-An employee survey is such a useful internal communication tool for soliciting qualitative information and uncovering brand “gold”.
+An employee survey is a useful internal communication tool for soliciting qualitative information and uncovering brand “gold”.
 Staff satisfaction, engagement, opinions and other important metrics can be easily captured, providing an accurate picture of how staff really feel.
 Getting a sense of ownership from employees begins to help truly understand the significance of delivering on your brands’ promise.
 They understand the correlation between living out the brand and the business impact it will make.
 They can also see their efforts to make a difference.
 They are not only committed to delivering your brand, but they are also passionate about it.
 When staff embody your brand, they become true brand ambassadors worth their weight in gold.

 What is the best type of Internal brand Engagement?

-The best internal engagement is those delivered on-brand, this can be in a variety of formats such as video, screensavers, desktop alerts, internal launches and more.
+The best internal engagement is that delivered on-brand; this can be in various formats such as video, screensavers, desktop alerts, internal launches and more.
 Include plenty of feedback and opportunities for conversations, too, for early detection of perception shifts.

 Your brand should be easy to understand and easy to repeat.
 This helps your staff understand how they can influence people beyond what’s listed on their job description and unites an organisation with a united front behind a common purpose, i.e. your brand strategy.

 Think about how your team consumes content, e.g. on mobile devices, in open-plan offices etc. Gaining alignment within your brand is essential for all employees; an employee who is not aligned is truly a recipe for disaster.
 We find the turnover rate of staffing steady through a rebrand but greatly improves as the brand becomes more recognised for standing for something.
 As the brand develops, showcase those employees who demonstrate brand values.
 This helps show others understand the type of behaviour that show what your brand values.

 What are the benefits of Planning a Internal brand Engagement?